 To become a practicing optometrist in the UK, you will need to register with the General Optical Council (GOC), who are the regulator for optical professions.
 Part of the requirement for this is completing a pre-registration year, which will consist of professionally-supervised training.
 Within this, there will be opportunities to take on paid internships, so it is important to research employers and roles when preparing for this stage of your qualification.

 Read about the duties and skills needed to become an optometrist in the United Kingdom, as well as good advice applicable to any career.

 A Levels are subject-based qualifications, which international students will typically study three or four of over two years.
 For a successful start to a career in optometry, consider studying an A Level in Biology at Bellerbys.
-We offer this course at our Brighton and Cambridge campuses, and it contains elements of biochemistry, physiology and ecology.
+We offer this course at our Brighton campus and it contains elements of biochemistry, physiology and ecology.

 Our Foundation programme is a great way to fully immerse yourself in a subject you are passionate about.
-The Science and Pharmacy Foundation offered at our Brighton and Cambridge campuses is a first step towards a career in optometry.
+The Science and Pharmacy Foundation offered at our Brighton campus is a first step towards a career in optometry.
 During this one-year programme, you will be taught subject specifics such as cell biology and applied statistics, as well as improving your English language level and study skills.